saleor/saleor-docs/docs/dashboard/orders.md

 * **Draft** - Used for orders newly created from dashboard and not yet published.

-## Payment concept
+## Order payment

 Orders are managed and processed in relation to their payment status.
+So each order status is closely linked to the processing stage of payment.
+There are the following payment stages:

+* Unpaid - It reflects the traditional credit card or bank payment that is awaiting authorization from the bank.
+Unpaid amounts are listed as ‘pre-authorized’.
+Once funds are released, the order status will automatically change to fully paid.

+* Fully paid - This indicates that the order has been paid for in full.

+* Fully refunded - All charged funds were returned to the customer.

+* Partially refunded - When a partial refund was given to a customer, for example, when one product from several ordered items is no longer available.

 ### Authorization and capture